Boeing 747-400: Service entry and operations

+Japan Airlines introduced the Boeing 747-400 into its fleet in 1990.

+Air India began operating the 747-400 in 1993.

 The first 747-400 (N661US) was delivered to launch customer Northwest Airlines.
 This jet became known for an incident in 2002 when, as Northwest Airlines Flight 85, the jet suffered a rudder hardover.
 N661US was later sold to Delta Air Lines when Northwest merged with it.
 N661US later became preserved at the Delta Flight Museum.
 This was the 20th anniversary of the 747-100's first flight.
 On May 31, 1989, Singapore Airlines operated the first international service using a 747-400, on a flight from Singapore to London.

 In May 1989, one week before the initial delivery to the 747-400's first European customer, KLM, the Joint Aviation Authorities (JAA) shocked Boeing by refusing to grant regulatory certification for the aircraft, citing the upper deck cabin floor's resistance to collapse in the event of a sudden decompression.
 While the manufacturer asserted that the 747-400's cabin floor was no different from the already-certified and in-service 747-300, the JAA maintained that the newer model would have a service life into 2020 and beyond and was thus subject to a newer, more stringent standard which had been updated to reflect the risk of explosive devices.
 In the days leading up to the first delivery to KLM, negotiations between Boeing, the FAA, and the JAA resulted in a compromise: a temporary operating certificate would be issued for the 747-400, provided that the manufacturer develop a structural retrofit for the aircraft within two years.
 The last-minute deal allowed KLM and Lufthansa to take delivery of their 747-400s without further delays.

 After the first 747-400 deliveries, Boeing began production on more variants of the aircraft.
 The first 747-400 Combi, able to carry both passengers and freight, was rolled out in June 1989.
 The 747-400 Domestic, a short-range variant of the aircraft designed for Japanese intra-island services, first flew on March 18, 1991, and entered service with Japan Airlines on October 22, 1991.
 A cargo variant, the 747-400F, was first delivered in May 1993 to Cargolux.
 By the end of the 1990s, Boeing was producing four versions of the 747-400.